orbitalchicken/Roadmap/New.md

 		intel:
 			mouse cursor disappears (switch user with mdmflexiserver, log back in) https://bugs.launchpad.net/ubuntu/+source/xserver-xorg-video-intel/+bug/1568604
 	artwork:
-		Mint-Y themes Shade option is unavailable
-		login screen, no user selected, username don't show up very well on some of the backgrounds Mint-Y Icon theme doesn’t show document contents.
-Mint-X icon variants can show the content of a text file without any problems, but this is not the case with Mint-Y. If Mint-Y will never support such a feature, I would suggest using an icon that indicates a text file, rather than the blank placeholder icon.
+		login screen, no user selected, username don't show up very well on some of the backgrounds
-		The disabled items(options) in menus don’t look good and are hard to read in Mint-Y-DARK theme.

 Cinnamon Edition - last processed comment: #523
 -----------------------------------------------